lando/lando/docs/config/proxy.md

 ### Using a non `lndo.site` domain

-You can actually use *any* domain in your proxy settings but you will be responsible for their DNS resolution.
+You can actually use *any* domain in your proxy settings but you will be responsible for their DNS resolution and any relevant cert handling.
+See the configuration section below for more details.

 > #### Info::Pro Tip: Add custom domains to your `hosts` file.
 >